National Cannabis Survey

 Variance estimation is based on a resampling method called the bootstrap.

-The Generalized Estimation System was used to generate the survey weights and bootstrap weights.
+The Generalized Estimation System (G-Est version 2) was used to generate the survey weights and bootstrap weights.

 While quality assurance mechanisms are applied at all stages of the statistical process, the validation and review of data by statisticians is the final verification of quality prior to release.
 Validation measures were implemented, they include: